The Dress Makes the Man, Haute Couture – A New Era

 The exhibition at Liljevachs in Stockholm features a series of articulated bust forms from Bonaveri's Sartorial Men and Women Collection.

-Written by Ian Thompson | 18 January 2024
+Words by Ian Thompson | 18 January 2024

 Liljevachs+ Museum in Stockholm is currently hosting an exhibition of couture garments commissioned from leading fashion houses by collector Frederik Robertsson.